 Serving Local Communities Through Technical Service Programs

-The U.S. Army Corps of Engineers provides strong technical services through a variety of programs to address an array of water resources issues, large and small, in the Chesapeake Bay region.
-The Floodplain Management Services (FPMS) program, Planning Assistance to States (PAS) program, Silver Jackets teams, Continuing Authorities Program (CAP), Rehabilitation and Inspection Program (RIP), and National Hurricane Program grant the Corps the ability to provide technical water resources services through federal funding or a combination of federal and non-federal funding.
+The U.S. Army Corps of Engineers (USACE) provides strong technical services through a variety of programs to address an array of water resources issues, large and small, in the Chesapeake Bay region.
+The Floodplain Management Services (FPMS) program, Planning Assistance to States (PAS) program, Silver Jackets teams, Continuing Authorities Program (CAP), Rehabilitation and Inspection Program (RIP), and National Hurricane Program grant USACE the ability to provide technical water resources services through federal funding or a combination of federal and non-federal funding.
 Baltimore District serves communities in Maryland, Pennsylvania, Virginia, West Virginia, New York, Delaware and the District of Columbia.
-View our Serving Local Communities booklet that showcases one unique project for each state and the District of Columbia in the Chesapeake Bay watershed; a comparison table of the Corps' PAS and FPMS programs that contains helpful links on partnering with the Corps through these programs; and a two-sided informational graphic and map, highlighting technical services projects across the country.
+View our Serving Local Communities booklet that showcases one unique project for each state and the District of Columbia in the Chesapeake Bay watershed; a comparison table of USACE's PAS and FPMS programs that contains helpful links on partnering with USACE through these programs; and a two-sided informational graphic and map, highlighting technical services projects across the country.

 Floodplain Management Services